GPS Fundamentals

 (2D) search Doppler frequency shift and code offset (delay)

-Correlation: multiplying GPS signal with a locally generated version of the
+multiplying GPS signal with a locally generated version of the satellites CDMA

-Integration: search of the exact delay producing the maximum correlator output.
+search of the exact delay producing the maximum correlator output.
+1ms(=C/A

-1ms(=C/A code repetition time) for strong signal.
-For weak signals, the
+code repetition time) for strong signal.
+For weak signals, the integration time

-for Doppler frequency fix: proportionally increased as integration time
+Doppler frequency fix: proportionally increased as integration time increased.

 method (faster, overall acq. time, N1.5)